aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-documents/split-pdf/_index.md

 This topic shows how to split PDF pages into individual PDF files in your C++ applications.
 To split PDF pages into single page PDF files using C++, the following steps can be followed:

 1. Loop through the pages of PDF document through the [Document](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.document) object's [PageCollection](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.page_collection) collection
-1. For each iteration, create a new Document object and add the individual [Page](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.page) object into the empty document
+1. For each iteration, create a new Document object and copy the individual [Page](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.page) object into the empty document
 1. Save the new PDF using Save method

 The following C++ code snippet shows you how to split PDF pages into individual PDF files.